nxp-imx/nxp-nnstreamer-examples/face/README.md

 ```bash
 $ . ./tools/setup_environment.sh
 ```
- It is possible to run the emotion detection demo inference on NPU with the following script:
+ It is possible to run the emotion detection demo inference on NPU with the following script:<br>
 ```bash
 $ ./build/face/example_emotion_detection_tflite -p ${ULTRAFACE_QUANT},${EMOTION_QUANT}
 ```